Westerleigh

-Background
+History

-Contrary to earlier edits of this page, there are no documentary references to Westerleigh prior to the Norman Conquest.
-Indeed, and again contrary to earlier text here, neither is Westerleigh recorded by name in the pages of Domesday Book (1086).
-Historically, Westerleigh emerges as a chapelry of the very large estate of Pucklechurch, which before being granted to Glastonbury Abbey in the 10th century, had been a royal manor.
-Westerleigh's Domesday assessment is therefore most likely included silently within the account of that estate.
-At present, the earliest mention of Westerleigh in a document appears to be from the late 12th century.
+Westerleigh is not recorded by name in the Domesday Book (1086).
+Westerleigh emerges as a chapelry of the very large estate of Pucklechurch, which before being granted to Glastonbury Abbey in the 10th century, had been a royal manor.
 The place-name means 'the more westerly clearing', probably in relation either to the Sodburys or Dodington.
 The second element of the name, which is Old English lēah, can also have a meaning of 'wood pasture; meadow'.
-There is no evidence of any kind whatsoever, whether historical or archaeological, about exactly when the church at Westerleigh was founded.
-On a balance of probabilities, however, it is very likely that there would have been a church on the present site, possibly of timber, by the year 1000.

-In medieval times the village would probably have been green with the houses and church around it, and prosperous.
+A house specifically for the occupation of the chaplain serving the church at Westerleigh had been established at least by the end of the 14th century.

+As it appears on the earliest available maps, Westerleigh had a loose agglomeration, clustered around a central, roughly triangular nexus where three lanes meet – heading northwards, south-westwards and south-eastwards out of the main area of occupation.
+The church occupies a prominent site on the southern side of what is now a small, triangular, open green space.
+The likelihood is that the church was not a proprietary foundation, but was perhaps established by Glastonbury Abbey in the course of its tenure of the Pucklechurch estate, which it gave up in the early 13th century to the See of Wells.

 The northern wall and porch of St James church are from the 13th century, as the carved stone pulpit.
-The church was rebuilt in the perpendicular style, with the tower (once used as the village lock-up), added at a later date.
+The church was rebuilt in the Perpendicular style, with the tower (once used as the village lock-up), added at a later date.
 The 700th anniversary was celebrated in 2004.

 By 1600, the village supported a shoemaker, a blacksmith, a sawyer, a flour mill, a malt house, and two public houses.
 In 1617, John Crandall was baptised to James and Eleanor Crandall at St. James the Great church, and became one of the founders of Westerly, Rhode Island, United States.

 The discovery of coal in 1660 provided employment for the villagers, with further finds at Coalpit Heath and Parkfield providing more employment.
 The mines closed in the last century, when the coal was exhausted.

 By 1876 occupations in the village included farmers, a bootmaker, shopkeepers, innkeepers, butchers, a plasterer, a blacksmith, a wheelwright, a market gardener and a carrier.
 At the end of the 19th century many of the old houses were demolished.
 At the beginning of the 20th century, the railway and mining provided most of the work.
 Now residents find work in nearby Yate, Chipping Sodbury and Bristol, and in the village itself.